JGCRI/gcam-doc/demand_energy.md

 ### Industry

 Nine detailed industrial sectors are modeled in GCAM.
 These include six manufacturing sectors (Iron & Steel, Chemicals, Aluminum, Cement, Fertilizer, and Other Industry) and three non-manufacturing sectors (Construction, Mining energy use, and Agricultural energy use).
 IEA energy balances are used to calibrate the sectoral energy consumption (except in Cement and Fertilizer where historical energy use is estimated bottom-up).
 Sectoral outputs such as physical commodity flows are calibrated based on historical data from different industrial associations.
 For each sector, the future industrial output growth is driven by GDP, income elasticities, and price elasticities.
 The current industry representation does not consider global trade.
-Output of the detailed industry sectors is represented in physical outputs (Mt) and/or generic terms (GJ).
+Output of the detailed industry sectors is represented in physical outputs (Mt) and/or generic terms (EJ of energy services).

 The remaining industrial sectors are collectively modeled as "Other industry", and represented as a consumer of generic energy services and feedstocks.
 Within "Other industry" there is cost-based competition between fuels, but with a low elasticity of substitution, as the specific uses of the energy are not specified.
 Cogeneration of electricity is tracked, and represented as a separate technology option for each fuel consumed by "Other industry" (other than electricity).
 Output of aggregate industrial sectors is represented in generic terms.